Published:

 Oregon

-• Oregon’s mix of urban and rural housing means jumbo loan availability varies widely.
+• Oregon’s mix of urban and rural housing means jumbo relevance can vary significantly by county and metro area.

 California